5G-ERA/docs/Middleware/configuration/installation/terraform/infrastructure-deployment-terraform.md

 # Infrastructure deployment with Terraform and CROP Middleware installation for local Edge

 The CROP Middleware system relies on numerous backing services that have to be deployed before its own installation process, such as: `redis`, `influxdb`, `rabbitmq`, `ingress-nginx`, `loki/grafana`, and a customized `central-api` which is responsible for the CROP registration and scalability management.
+When finishing this tutorial you should have CROP Middleware deployed and connected to all the baking infrustructure.
+It is recomended to use the configurarion and deployment files that are linked to this tutorial for successful deployment.

 ## Prerequisites